Bhuvansaihari/Six_API-s/README.md

 ## Overview

-This project merges six FastAPI services into a single unified application:
+This project merges seven FastAPI services into a single unified application:

 1. **Apply Webhook API** - Listens to Supabase webhooks for job-candidate matches and automatically applies candidates to jobs
 2. **Candidate Sync API** - Synchronizes candidate data from SQL Server to Supabase